Raman Spectroscopy Applications

 Since the emitted light is very close in wavelength to the excitation light, very steep filters (notch or edge pass) filters are required in order to attenuate the laser signal from reaching the detector while transmitting the weak emitted light signal.
 In addition, Raman laser line filters, with high transmittance and extended deep blocking, are required to ensure only the desired wavelength illuminates the sample.

-Iridian supplies a number of the leading OEMs with the optical Raman filter technology required for their analytical instrumentation and also serves the replacement market.
+Iridian supplies a number of the leading OEMs with the optical Raman filter technology required for their analytical Raman and 3D Raman instrumentation and also serves the replacement market.

 For further information on the Iridian’s Raman filters, please click on the following: